developmentseed/ingest-framework/README.md

 We now have a reference design for this sort of ingestion pipeline.
 But the only thing better than codifying best practices in a document is codifying them in, well, code.
 For example, we shouldn't have to consult the reference doc every time we want to implement a bulk processing step.
 We should be able to simply annotate a step in our pipeline as accumulating data from other pipeline runs and let the framework handle provisioning all the required resources to make that happen.

+### Portability between cloud providers

+This is a future goal, but worth keeping in mind.
+All infrastructure in this project is currently being spun up in AWS via CDK, but references to CDK have been mostly kept out of the core library.
+Eventually, we may want to add support for deploying to Azure or GCP via an appropriate IaC tool and we should be able to do that without _too_ much refactoring.

 ## Example

 [https://github.com/edkeeble/ingest-example](https://github.com/edkeeble/ingest-example)